faccin-eng/faccin-eng/README.md

 # Hi there 👋

-My name is Marcos Junior and I'm glad you're here!
+My name is Marcos Junior

 ## About Me

-🔭 I'm currently working on creating apps, sample codes and livecoding
+🔭 I'm currently working on creating apps for group entertainment, without ads.
-👯 I'm looking to collaborate on your projects especially making free content for users and devs
+👯 I'm looking to collaborate on your flutter projects
 🤔 I'm looking for help with developing several projects
-💬 Ask me about Software Engineering, Python, Flutter/Dart
+💬 Ask me about Python/Wagtail or Dart/Flutter
 📫 How to reach me:
    - Instagram: [@faccin.tech](https://instagram.com/faccin.tech)
    - LinkedIn: [@faccinmarcos](https://linkedin.com/in/faccinmarcos)